iparkerhodge/food-network-api-cli/README.md

 2. From within the root directory of this project, run `bundle install` to install the Ruby dependencies.
 3. From within the root diretory of this project run `ruby cli.rb` to start the CLI.
 4. Select "register for API key" and follow the directions to retrieve your API key to test the [Food Network API](https://github.com/iparkerhodge/food-network-api).
+5. If at any time you need to quit the program before it terminates, press `Ctrl+C`